 You need to have a keen interest in horticulture and garden design.

 You should also have a Level 1 qualification in English and Maths.

-The course will be assessed throughout the duration to meet RHS criteria.
+The course will be assessed throughout to meet RHS criteria.

 You will need to provide: